People photographed form behind with guns on their back in Carson City, Nevada.

 25 terms you should know to understand the gun control debate

-In a country where three in 10 adults own a gun and nearly half of households have at least one gun in the home, 100 Americans die every day from gunshot wounds.
-Nearly half of all U.S. adults grew up in a household with guns, more than half have friends who own guns, and nearly three-quarters have fired a gun.
-The prevalence of gun violence and gun ownership has made gun control among the most hotly (and frequently) contested issues in the United States.
+Perhaps those numbers are not surprising for a country where three in 10 adults own a gun and nearly half of households have at least one gun in the home, data from the Pew Research Center shows.
+The prevalence of gun violence and gun ownership has made gun control among the most hotly (and frequently) contested issues in the U.S. According to a 2023 poll from Gallup, 56% of U.S. adults want stricter gun laws, 12% believe gun laws should be less strict, and 31% say gun laws should remain as they are now.

 Advocates for gun control want tighter restrictions on the sale, possession, and use of firearms, while advocates of gun rights see ownership as an essential right protected by the Second Amendment to the U.S. Constitution.
-The debate heats up each time a mass shooting—defined as a shooting involving the death or injury of four or more people—occurs, which now happens, on average, every day in the United States.
-Seven of the 10 deadliest U.S. shootings have happened in the past decade, including the Robb Elementary School shooting in Uvalde, Texas, in May 2022.
+The debate heats up each time there is a mass shooting (defined as a shooting involving the death or injury of four or more people).
+Six of the 10 deadliest U.S. mass shootings have happened in the past decade and three have occurred in the past five years alone.

 Seeing as gun control will continue to be a major legislative issue for years to come, here are 25 terms critical to understanding and participating in the conversation.